Longterm Housesitting in Spain: 3 Months in Asturias

 That should really be all the highlighting you need to read, but there’s more!

-The chickens gave us fresh eggs every day, which we gratefully accepted.
+The chickens provided fresh eggs every day, which were gratefully accepted.
 There’s something wonderful about knowing that the eggs you eat came from happy chickens in the field out back.
 You know what they ate, which feels good.
 And you know there was no additional packaging or transporting involved!
 It was just a collection from the coop and a crack over a pan on the stove.
 Magic!

 Pan the white goat surrounded by chickens in the yard while housesitting in Spain

 I also learned that, sometimes, you get a squishy egg.
 It had no shell!
-We did not eat this one, but we did increase the calcium options for our ladies, just in case!
+I did not eat this one, but I did increase the calcium options for our ladies, just in case!

 two photos in a single image with fresh farm eggs and a shell-less egg

 The landlord owns sheep and a donkey named Pipo.
-Pipo desperately wanted our attention and love, so we happily obliged on a regular basis.
-Additionally, the landlord occasionally went away and asked us to feed the lot for him.
+Pipo desperately wanted attention and love, so I happily obliged on a regular basis.
+Additionally, the landlord occasionally went away and asked me to feed the lot for him.

 There were probably about 15 sheep in the field plus Pipo.
-All of them were greedily hungry and loudly greeted us when we came with a bucket in hand.
+All of them were greedily hungry and loudly greeted when a human came with a bucket in hand.

 In fact, after the first time we fed them, they then assumed we always had food and swarmed us whenever we neared the gate.
 This wouldn’t have been an issue except that our vegetable patch was located within their field…so we had to open the gate and make our way through their swarm bleating and crying, until we could get into the veg patch and close that gate.